 In 2006, Mr. D’Ambrosio graduated Phi Beta Kappa, magna cum laude, from the College of the Holy Cross.
 He received his J.D., cum laude, in 2009 from St. John’s University School of Law, where he was Senior Articles Editor of the St. John’s Law Review and the Journal of Catholic Legal Studies.

-Mr. D’Ambrosio was formerly an associate at Cahill Gordon & Reindel LLP in New York City.
+Before joining Cowdery & Murphy in 2012 and becoming a Partner in 2018, Mr. D’Ambrosio was an associate at Cahill Gordon & Reindel LLP in New York City.
 There, Mr. D’Ambrosio’s practice focused on complex commercial, professional liability, and First Amendment litigation, and he participated in numerous internal corporate and governmental investigations.
 Before joining Cahill, Mr. D’Ambrosio worked at D’Ambrosio & D’Ambrosio, P.C., in Irvington, New York, where he represented insurance companies in a variety of civil matters.

-Mr. D’Ambrosio is the author of “Department of Justice Intervenes in Qui Tam Action Against UnitedHealth Group,” an alert issued in 2017 by the American Health Lawyers Association, Fraud and Abuse Practice Group.
+Mr. D’Ambrosio is the author of “Department of Justice Intervenes in Qui Tam Action Against UnitedHealth Group,” released in 2017 by the American Health Lawyers Association, Fraud and Abuse Practice Group.
 He also co-authored “Tobacco Suit Challenges Graphic Warning Mandate,” an article published in 2011 by the American Bar Association, First Amendment & Media Litigation Committee.